The Student Profile is OSU's fact book. It contains various statistical breakdowns of the current student body, past enrollment trends,

 year.
 Data is available for Fall 2008-Fall 2017.

-The Course Enrollment Summary provides addition demographic and academic data by college,
+The Course Enrollment Summary provides additional demographic and academic data by

 The purpose of the Course Roster + is to provide additional demographic and academic